Skip to content

 locate is intentionally bounded and non-pageable.
 It returns one candidate path set per call, defaults max_matches to 200, and clamps higher values to 200.
 If a broad path query hits that limit, narrow query or path, raise max_matches when you are still below 200, or switch to search when you need content-based narrowing before reading files.

-Use apply_patch for localized edits to existing files.
+Use apply_patch for targeted edits to existing files.
 It accepts a freeform structured patch with *** Begin Patch, file operation headers, changed lines, and *** End Patch.
 Runtime matches hunks against current file contents and records before/after mutations.
 Use write for new files or deliberate full-file rewrites only.

 • symbols